asabaylus/react-command-palette/README.md

 * ```maxDisplayed``` a _number_ between 1 and 500 that determines the maxium number of commands that will be rendered on screen.
 Defaults to 7

+* ```spinner``` a _string_ or a _React.ComponentType_ that is displayed when the user selects an item.
+If a custom spinner is not set then the default spinner will be used.
+If a custom component or string is provided then it will automatically be wrapped inside a div with a _role="status"_ attribute.
+If a component is provided then it will be be wrapped in a div that also contains a sibling node with a div contain "Loading..." visible only to screen readers.

 * ```trigger``` a _string_ or a _React.ComponentType_ the opens the command palette when clicked.
 If a custom trigger is not set then by default a button will be used.
 If a custom component or string is provided then it will automatically be wrapped inside an accessible div that will allow it be keyboard accessible, clickable and focusable for assistive technologies.

   Example with a component: